Individual decision trees tend to overfit. Bootstrap-aggregated

 that is, a numeric or logical vector, character matrix, cell vector

-labels to a cell array of strings for classification.
+labels to a cell array of character vectors.
 For regression,

 trees for predicting response